ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    encapsulates that message using HPKE and the process from {{request}}.

-3. The client sends a POST request to the oblivious relay resource with the Encapsulated Request as the content of that message.
+3. The client sends a POST request to the oblivious relay resource with the encapsulated request as the content of that message.

 4. The oblivious relay resource forwards this request to the oblivious gateway resource.